 - Fundraise on our behalf

 - Contact us through email, phone, online, post, SMS or social media

 No personal information is automatically collected by CBM UK as a result of using our websites.
 We only collect data if you choose to interact with us via the website, for example by making a donation or completing an order form.
-We may also receive information about you from third party introductions.

 Sensitive Personal Information: